brsh/psPrompt/readme.md

 The module itself holds defaults, but by placing a .psprompt.ini file in your profile directory (c:\users\myname), you can modify any and all settings.
 An example .psprompt.ini file is included.
 Any item included in the file will over-ride the default.
 Any item NOT in the file will... not.
 Play around with the $PSPromptSettings variable BEFORE committing anything to the file.
 The function, Set-PromptDefaults, allows for a quick reset (since I don't currently do much... er... any error trapping).

 And now!! psPrompt settings can be directory-tree specific.
 Maybe you like different line displays for prod code vs dev code (what, sometimes I separate my code - it happens).
 Maybe you want git status on for some repos and not for others.
 Now you can.
 Just put a .psprompt.ini file in the directory and those settings will override the current defaults.
 Plus, they work down-stream.
 So, put a .psprompt.ini in a parent, and those settings will be set for all subdirectories (unless/until a more "local" .psprompt.ini file is found).
 Multiple .psprompt.ini files are _not_ cumulative, however.
 Yet.

 These per-directory settings no longer break the in-memory temp settings (and yay for that).
 Simple fix, really.

+But, they do stick if the next folder does not have a .psprompt.ini anywhere in the tree.
+I need to build a better framework, overall, for the settings :( I'm working on a revamp of the prompt; I need to fix a few things (including structure).
+So, that's a chore for the revamp.

 ~~The idea for the customization mod came out of the GitHub prompt.~~